More3428/CST438_Project01/README.md

 their search history.

 API used:
-Genius API: https://docs.genius.com/ : The API has four main aspects of usage, but the ones that we will be implementing will to use the Genius's library of musical metadat to return information about the artist and song.
+Genius API: https://docs.genius.com/ : The API has four main aspects of usage, but the ones that we will be implementing will to use the Genius's library of musical metadata to return information about the artist and song.